openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

    ```
    kubectl get deploy pvc-339754eb-9add-11e8-a167-067880c021ee-ctrl -o yaml
    ```
-   Do the following steps from Nodes
+   Perform the following steps from Nodes.

-5. Now, ssh to all the Nodes where the OpenEBS volume are mounted
+5. SSH to all Nodes where the OpenEBS volume is mounted.

-6. Goto the directory where required volume is mounted
+6. Go to the directory where required volume is mounted.

    ```
    cd /mnt/openebs_xvdd/<pvc_name>
    ```

-   Example:
+   **Example:**

    ```
    cd /mnt/openebs_xvdd/pvc-339754eb-9add-11e8-a167-067880c021ee/